 Why Figma needs this permission

-If you’ve installed the Figma font installer on your computer, figma.com
+If you’ve installed the Figma font installer on your computer, figma.com uses it to provide extra features:

 - Local fonts: use the fonts installed on your computer